History of Catalonia: The 15th century

-Early modern period (1469–1808)
+Early modern period (1479–1808)

 Crown of Aragon union with Crown of Castile

-Ferdinand's 1469 marriage to Isabella I of Castile brought about a dynastic union of the Crown of Aragon with Castile.
+Ferdinand's 1469 marriage to Isabella I of Castile and his subsequent accession to the throne of Aragon in 1479 brought about a dynastic union of the Crown of Aragon with Castile.
 After the 1512 invasion of the Kingdom of Navarre, in 1516 the monarchies were formally united into a single Monarchy of Spain ("Kingdom of the Spains", as it was sometimes known).
 Each realm of the Monarchy conserved its political institutions and maintained its own courts, laws, public administration, and separate coinage of money.